-A new report published by the Society of Motor Manufacturers and Traders (SMMT) and industry analysts Frost & Sullivan says the UK is well positioned to lead the development of connected and autonomous vehicles (CAV).
-But it warns that “sustained support from government” and an orderly departure from the European Union are needed to maintain the momentum.
+A report published by the SMMT and Frost & Sullivan says the UK is well positioned to lead the development of connected and autonomous vehicles – provided there is enough government support, and it avoids crashing out of the EU.

-The report, entitled Connected and Autonomous Vehicles: Winning the Global Race to Market, indicates that the UK could reap 62 billion pounds in “annual economic benefits” from CAV deployment by 2030.
-Government and industry have already committed 500 million pounds to CAV research and development, and there are a number of trials, projects and systems already deployed.
+The report, entitled Connected and Autonomous Vehicles: Winning the Global Race to Market, indicates that the UK could reap £62 billion in “annual economic benefits” from connectived and autonomous vehicle (CAV) deployment by 2030.
+Government and industry have already committed £500 million to CAV research and development, and there are a number of trials, projects and systems already deployed.

 The report estimates that one in five miles travelled by vehicle users in the UK could be automated by 2030.

-“A transport revolution stands before us as we move to self-driving cars and the UK is in pole position in this 62 billion-pound race,” said Mike Hawes, chief executive of the SMMT.
+“A transport revolution stands before us as we move to self-driving cars and the UK is in pole position in this 62 billion-pound race,” said Mike Hawes, chief executive of the Society of Motor Manufacturers and Traders (SMMT).
 “Government and industry have already invested millions to lay the foundations, and the opportunities are dramatic: new jobs, economic growth and improvements across society.”

 The development of a CAV sector in the UK promises more than 20,000 new jobs in the automotive sector, with 55% of those to be highly skilled, and as many as 420,000 new jobs in the wider technology and industrial sector, according to the report.